rmerkel/P/README.md

-The compiler started life as a copy of the C example at https://en.wikipedia.org/wiki/Recursive_descent_parser, modified to emit code per Wirth's interpret procedure while using the TokeStream from The C++ Programming Language, 4th Edition, by Stroustrup.
+The compiler started life as a copy of the C example at https://en.wikipedia.org/wiki/Recursive_descent_parser, modified to emit code per Wirth's interpret procedure while using the TokenStream (pl0c::TokenStream) from The C++ Programming Language, 4th Edition, by Stroustrup.
 Finally modified to support the PL/0C dialect.
 By default, pl0c::Comp writes a listing to standard output, but the verbose (-v) option will also log tokens found and code emitted.

 The machine/interpreter stated life as a C/C++ port of Wirth's machine (procedure interpret), modified to use lest "weird" instruction names, modified